37.106.2311 MINIMUM STANDARDS FOR A RESIDENTIAL HOSPICE FACILITY

 (f) ensure that medications are administered only by one of the following individuals:

 (i) a licensed nurse, physician, or physician assistant;

 (ii) the patient or patient's family if the physician allows them to do so and an order acknowledging that fact is noted in the hospice care plan; and

 (iii) anyone authorized to administer medications by 37-8-103, MCA.

 (g) allow medications to be left at the bedside of a hospice patient when to do so is approved in the hospice plan of care, and, whenever such approval exists, provide for the storage of such medications in a safe and sanitary manner;

 (h) ensure that medications not stored at the bedside are maintained in locked storage in a central location in the hospice that is near or adjacent to an area for medication preparation and has appropriate refrigeration, a sink for handwashing, and locking cabinets;

 (i) destroy medications when the label is mutilated or indistinct, the medication is beyond the expiration or shelf life date, or unused portions remain due to discontinuance of use or death or discharge of the patient; and

 (j) develop and follow written policies and procedures for destruction of legend drugs that include listing the type of drug(s) destroyed and the amount destroyed.

-(12) The department adopts and incorporates by reference chapters 32 and 33 of the Life Safety Code Handbook, National Fire Protection Association, 2000 Edition, which establishes building construction requirements for residential board and care occupancies.
+(12) The department adopts and incorporates by reference the 2012 NFPA 101 Life Safety Code which establishes building construction requirements for residential board and care occupancies.
 Copies of the above standards may be obtained from the National Fire Protection Association, 1 Batterymarch Park, Quincy, MD 02169, or by using their web site, www.nfpa.org.catalogue.